knockout/knockout/documentation/computedObservables.md

 As you've learned, computed observables have a value that is computed from other observables.
 In that sense, computed observables are normally *read-only*.
 What may seem surprising, then, is that it is possible to make computed observables *writeable*.
 You just need to supply your own callback function that does something sensible with written values.

-You can then use your writeable computed observable exactly like a regular observable - performing two-way data binding with DOM elements, with your own custom logic intercepting all reads and writes.
+You can then use your writeable computed observable exactly like a regular observable, with your own custom logic intercepting all reads and writes.
 This is a powerful feature with a wide range of possible uses.
+Just like observables, you can write values to multiple observable or computed observable properties on a model object using *chaining syntax*.
+For example, `myViewModel.fullName('Joe Smith').age(50)`.

 ### Example 1: Decomposing user input